 Changes in the Nucleus

-- The chromosomes shorten, thicken, become stainable and form X-shaped structures that can be seen under a microscope.
+The chromosomes shorten, thicken, become stainable.
+Here, the X-shaped structure of chromosome occurs if you observe under a microscope.
 Shortening is due to loss of water from chromatin fiber and spiralization of threads takes place.

 Changes in the Cytoplasm